ocean-slang/generate_AC_lookup/README.md

 source /Users/sarahlang/miniconda3/bin/activate py6s-env #activate your environment
 cd /Volumes/slangSSD #set cd to be where your script is located python3 generateLU.py #run with python

-also, please first test the code with a small # of combos before running with many combos.